Italy's market watchdog fines LVMH executive over Bulgari deal

-WASHINGTON The U.S. Federal Reserve resumed its two-day policy meeting on Wednesday and was expected to keep interest rates unchanged while setting the stage for a hike in December.

-MILAN/PARIS Italy's market watchdog has fined LVMH (LVMH.PA) managing director Antonio Belloni 350,000 euros ($388,185.00) for divulging confidential information to a fund manager before the luxury group's 2011 acquisition of jeweler Bulgari.
+MILAN/PARIS (Reuters) - Italy's market watchdog has fined LVMH (LVMH.PA) managing director Antonio Belloni 350,000 euros ($388,185.00) for divulging confidential information to a fund manager before the luxury group's 2011 acquisition of jeweler Bulgari.

 Belloni informed Alessandro Sonvico, an asset manager at Swiss-based wealth manager Pentagram, of an upcoming LVMH offer for Bulgari shares, Consob said in a statement on Wednesday.
 Consob also said it had fined Sonvico 350,000 euros.